 Rigging

-My rigging process always starts with the analysis of the characters, the assets and the animation style needs and particularities.
+Leonie's rigging process always starts with the analysis of the characters, the assets and the animation style needs and peculiarities.

 In Shim’s case, its character design and personality needed me to concentrate more on the body mechanic aspect than the facial rig.
-So I started with a basic biped rig, and I then installed an IK/FK switch on both legs and arms.
+I started with a basic biped rig, and I then installed an IK/FK switch on both legs and arms.
 Once this first step was done I added attributes to match the specificities of the character.
-Shim being quite short and stubby, we needed a way to make animating him easier, so I built an automatic stretch in the legs and the spine.[a]
-Another particularity of his rig is texture rigging.
-At some point in the film, Shim’s hands go from a textured green to a smooth white passing by a textured black.
+Shim being quite short and stubby, we needed a way to make animating him easier, so I built an automatic stretch in the legs and in the spine [a].
+Another particularity of his is texture rigging.
+At some point in the film, Shim’s hands go from a textured green to a smooth with a textured black transition.
 To rig this transition I worked with Noée who created a ramp which I connected to controllers.
 Once the rig for the body was built, I started skinning.[b][c][d]

 After the body rigging was done and Noa was able to start animating, I went on to rigging the poncho.
 At first, we wanted to use an auto-collision similar to a skirt rig, where when the legs move, they move the part of the poncho they are in contact with with them.

-For most of the moulds I went for the simple route and used chains of joints, each of them connected to a controller so we could animate them swinging.
+For most of the molds I went for the simple route and used chains of joints, each of them connected to a controller so we could animate them swinging.

 [a] "So I started with a basic biped rig, [I placed a 3d object named a joint everywhere an articulation is needed in the skeleton, then connected a controller for each joint.]" ;